Seiya-Yamamoto/agent2d_log_analyzer/README.md

 # Python Script for agent2d(HELIOS-base)
-  analysis game log for agent2d helios-base.
+  analysis game log for agent2d(helios-base).

   world_model.py
   - It is a script to easily analyze the log file generated after agent2d's match.